raymondli-me/variable-resolution-app/docs/TEAM_WORKFLOW_AND_PRINCIPLES.md

 This protocol is the **most critical process** for our team.
 Its purpose is to transfer the *entire working context* from one agent to the next, ensuring no momentum is lost.
 Each handoff must be a new document titled `docs/HANDOFF_AGENT_[A/B]_YYYY-MM-DD.md`.

+### The Agentic Onboarding Protocol (Automated State Discovery)

+**Principle:** Before beginning any task, an agent must first gain a comprehensive, up-to-the-minute understanding of the application's current state.
+This process is automated.

+**Protocol:**
+1. The first action for any agent starting a new task is to run the **State Discovery script**: `npm run test:discover`.
+2. This script uses Playwright to launch the application and systematically navigate through all major views, menus, and modals.
+3. It captures screenshots of each state and saves them to the `test-results/` directory.
+4. It simultaneously records all console output (logs, warnings, errors) into `test-results/console-log.txt`.
+5. The agent will then use the `read_many_files` tool on the `test-results/` directory to get a complete visual and functional snapshot of the application before proceeding.
+6. This script is a living document; as new UI is added, a task will be created to add a corresponding step to the discovery script.

 A handoff document **MUST** contain the following sections:

 #### 1. Executive Summary of Work Completed